Chrono Bike Helmets for Time Trials

 "WARNING: THIS HELMET IS NOT INTENDED FOR RECREATIONAL USE.
 This special use helmet has been designed to provide an aerodynamic benefit through an aerodynamic tail which in a fall or crash may reduce its ability to provide adequate protection.
 In a fall or crash the aerodynamic tail may cause the helmet to be pushed out of position thereby exposing the head to serious and/or fatal injury.
 Similarly, in a fall or crash a rider may be exposed to a strangulation and/or choking hazard from the retention system.
 USE ONLY ON A CLOSED DESIGNATED COURSE IN CONNECTION WITH SANCTIONED TIME TRIALING ACTIVITIES OR COMPETITIVE EVENTS."

-That should be a caution to anybody considering the use of a time trial helmet.
+That should be a caution to anybody considering the use of a long tail time trial helmet.

 Riding in a chrono helmet is not simple if you want the full aero effect.
 Racers train in wind tunnels for best positioning because a degree or two of helmet tilt causes very large changes in wind resistance.
 If you have a long tail helmet, the tail must lie flat against your back for aerodynamics, so you can't tilt your head to look down at your computer or check your gears or relax your neck muscles without poking the tail up into the windstream.
 Some riders use a humped over crouch, while others get down and flatten the back.
 If you have to stand on a hill you will lose the advantage unless you have practiced riding out of the saddle but bent over in a tuck.
 Those variables require a matching helmet shape for maximum efficiency.